 Just because your competitor is doing something doesn’t mean you need to.
 The same goes for keywords.
 Just because a keyword is important to your competitor, doesn’t mean it's important to you.
 However, understanding what keywords your competitors are trying to rank for is a great way to help you give your list of keywords another evaluation.

-Understanding the balance of terms that might be a little more difficult due to competition, versus those terms that are a little more realistic, will help you maintain a similar balance that the mix of long- and short-tail terms allows.
-Remember, the goal is to end up with a list of keywords that provide some quick wins, but also helps you make progress toward bigger, more difficult goals.
+Understanding the balance of terms that might be a little more difficult due to competition, versus those terms that are a little more realistic, will help you maintain a similar balance that the mix of long-tail and head terms allows.
+Remember, the goal is to end up with a list of keywords that provide some quick wins but also helps you make progress toward bigger, more challenging SEO goals.

-Step 5: Use Google tools (or HubSpot) to cut down your keyword list.
+Step 6: Use the Google AdWords Keyword Planner (or HubSpot's Keywords App) to cut down your keyword list.

-If you're a HubSpot customer, you can narrow down your list easily within the Keyword tool.
+If you're a HubSpot customer, you can narrow down your list easily within the Keywords App.
 Data on visits, rank, difficulty, historical performance, and even how your competitors are performing is accessible right within the tool where your keywords live.

-If you don't have HubSpot software, I like to use a mix of Google's Keyword Planner tool (you'll need to set up an AdWords account for this, but that doesn't mean you have to create an ad), and Google Trends.
+If you don't have HubSpot software, I like to use a mix of the Google AdWords Keyword Planner (you'll need to set up an AdWords account for this, but that doesn't mean you have to create an ad), and Google Trends.

 In Keyword Planner, formerly known as the Keyword Tool, you can get search volume and traffic estimates for keywords you're considering.
-Unfortunately, when Google moved from Keyword Tool to Keyword Planner, they stripped a lot of the more interesting functionality.
-But, you can make up for it a bit if you take the information you learn from Keyword Planner and use Google Trends to fill in some blanks.
+Unfortunately, when Google transitioned from Keyword Tool to Keyword Planner, they stripped out a lot of the more interesting functionality.
+But you can make up for it a bit if you take the information you learn from Keyword Planner and use Google Trends to fill in some blanks.

-Or perhaps you're just looking at a list of terms that's way too unwieldy, and you have to narrow it down somehow ...
+Or perhaps you're just looking at a list of terms that is way too unwieldy, and you have to narrow it down somehow ...
 Google Trends can help you determine which terms are trending upward, and are thus worth more of your focus.

 Now it's your turn.
-Everyone has their own methods and tricks to perform keyword research.
+Everyone has their own methods and tricks to conducting keyword research.
 Share yours in the comments!